What is elder abuse?

 Looking after my elderly dad is hard work – he’s really difficult and I’m stressed out.
 I’m worried I might hurt him one day.

 Caring for an older person can be a really hard job.
-If you think you’re in danger of abusing an older person in your life, you can contact an Elder Neglect Prevention (EANP) Service for help and advice on improving the situation.
+If you think you’re in danger of abusing an older person in your life, you can contact the Elder Abuse Response Service on 0800 326 6865 at any time for help and advice on improving the situation.

-If abuse, neglect or violence is a way you often respond to stress, you can try calling the Family Violence Helpline on 0800 456 450.
+If abuse, neglect or violence is a way you often respond to stress, you can try calling the Family Violence Information Line on 0800 456 450.

 - try to get enough sleep and eat sensibly, because if you’re under physical stress it can affect your ability to cope mentally.